-NOTE: Unlike the Data Visualization and Exploration and Predictive Alerting components of Skylar Analytics, this release of Anomaly Detection with Skylar Analytics works on all types of timeseries performance metrics gathered by Dynamic Applications in SL1, with the exception of "Internal Collection" data types such as network interfaces.
-Data Visualization and Exploration and Predictive Alerting currently monitor server and network interface metrics, with more metrics planned for future SL1 releases.
+NOTE: Unlike the Data Visualization and Exploration and Predictive Alerting components of Skylar Analytics, this release of Anomaly Detection with Skylar Analytics works on all Dynamic Applications in SL1.
+Data Visualization and Exploration as well as Predictive Alerting currently monitor server and network interface metrics, with more metrics planned for future SL1 releases.